A spatio-temporal random synthetic turbulent velocity field: The underlying Gaussian structure: Gaussian random velocity vector, and its Markovian evolution

 The first natural evolution for Fourier modes, which coincides with the proposition of \cite{ChaGaw03}, as early recognized by \cite{KomPes04}, is of Ornstein-Uhlenbeck type, genuinely Markovian, and reads as the stochastic differential equation

-for a given discrete wave vector $\bk=\bk_\bn$. $T_\bk$ is the characteristic time of the Fourier mode $\bk$ defined in \eqref{eq:DefTkBeta}, $\widehat{P}_{ij}(\bk )$ Leray projector ensuring the incompressibility defined in \eqref{eq:Leray} and $E_\nu^{\text{ {E}}}(k)$ is the previously defined 3D-PSD obtained from \eqref{eq:ModelPSD1dLongAnyH} using the isotropic relation \eqref{eq:RelPSD1dLong3d}.
+for a given discrete wave vector $\bk=\bk_\bn$. $T_\bk$ is the characteristic time of the Fourier mode $\bk$ defined in \eqref{eq:DefTkBeta}, $\widehat{P}_{ij}(\bk )$ Leray projector ensuring the incompressibility defined in \eqref{eq:Leray} and $E_\nu^{\text{ {E}}}(k)$ {the} previously defined 3D-PSD obtained from \eqref{eq:ModelPSD1dLongAnyH} using the isotropic relation \eqref{eq:RelPSD1dLong3d}.
 The superscript $^{(1)}$ appearing in the notation of the resulting velocity field $\widehat{u}^{(1),\nu}_i(t,\bk)$ \eqref{eq:GeneralOUTkFourierModes} illustrates that it is obtained using a single evolution with respect to the white noise.
 The justification for this notation will become clear in the next paragraph.
-The random contribution to the evolution \eqref{eq:GeneralOUTkFourierModes} is provided by the stochastic vector term $\widehat{\rd W}_p(t,\bk)$ characterized by the covariances \eqref{eq:CovFourierModesWSpaceTime} and \eqref{eq:CovFourierModesWSpaceTimeConj}.
+The random contribution to the evolution \eqref{eq:GeneralOUTkFourierModes} is provided by the stochastic vector term $\widehat{\rd W}_p(t,\bk)$ characterized by the covariance \eqref{eq:CovFourierModesWSpaceTime}.
+Let us mention a very recent work by \cite{LetMor25} devoted to an equivalent formulation of \cite{ChaGaw03} for a decomposition of the velocity field in a wavelet dyadic basis.